Skip to main content

 Have you ever wondered how secure your emails really are?

-Cybercriminals are getting more advanced every year, making email encryption increasingly important for protecting email information.
+Cybercriminals are getting more advanced every year, making email encryption increasingly important for protecting sensitive information in transit and at rest.

-In this guide, I’ll walk you through the most effective encryption methods, from widely adopted standards like TLS to the highly secure AES-256.
+This guide walks through the most common encryption methods, from widely adopted standards like TLS to advanced options such as AES-256 encryption.

 Why Email Encryption Matters

-Email encryption is crucial for keeping sensitive information private and secure.
+Email encryption helps keep sensitive information private and secure.

-With cyber threats constantly evolving, simply sending a 'normal' email is no longer safe.
+With cyber threats constantly evolving, simply sending a normal email is no longer enough when the content is confidential.

-It could be intercepted or manipulated at many points in its journey.
+A message can be intercepted or manipulated at many points in its journey, as explained in our guide to email interception.

 By using the right types of encryption, you can make sure that even if your email is intercepted, the contents are unreadable to anyone without the right decryption key.

-Unfortunately, not all types of email encryption are alike.
+Unfortunately, not all types of email encryption work the same way.

-For example, TLS (Transport Layer Security) is used by a lot of email providers to secure data in transit, but it only encrypts content between email servers, leaving messages unprotected in inboxes.
+For example, TLS (Transport Layer Security) is used by many email providers to secure data in transit, but it only encrypts content between email servers, leaving messages unprotected in inboxes.

-To protect data from sender to receiver (called end-to-end email encryption), it's important to know the difference between the different types.
+To protect data from sender to receiver (called end-to-end email encryption), it is important to know the difference between the main types.

 Types of Encryption for Email Security